Uttamdevsharma/Shaj/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instruction to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites